w3c/wai-curricula/content/content-author/clear-content.md

 * provide the extended form of:
   * abbreviations
   * acronyms
-* provide explanations for complex terms and jargon
+* provide explanations for complex terms and jargon based on audience and context

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Demonstrate how to provide the extended form for abbreviations and acronyms.
+* Demonstrate methods to provide the extended form for abbreviations and acronyms.
 For example, including the extensions just after the abbreviation and acronym the first time they appear in the document.
-* Reflect with students about terms that are difficult to understand, including jargon and terms that require advanced reading ability.
-Demonstrate how to provide substitutions for those terms when possible.
-Explain how to provide explanations when the terms cannot be changed, for example including a glossary of terms in the document.
+* Reflect with students about terms that are difficult to understand based on audience and context, including jargon and terms that require advanced reading ability.
+Emphasize that it is good practice to provide substitutions for those terms when possible.
+Demonstrate how to provide explanations when the terms cannot be changed.
+For example including a glossary of terms in the document.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what to do when using terms that are difficult to understand for the audience.
 Assess how students recall approaches for dealing with terms that are easier to understand.
+* Practical &mdash; Give students a piece of text containing abbreviations and acronyms and ask them to provide the extended form for each.
+Assess how students provide the extended form for abbreviations and acronyms.
 * Practical &mdash; Give students a piece of text with terms that are difficult to understand.
 Ask them to either provide an explanation for such terms or to substitute them with terms that are easier.

 {% include excol.html type="end" %}